plum-umd/cmsc330-public/projects/p2a/README.md

 You can submit your project in two ways:
 - Submit your `basics.ml` file directly to the [submit server][submit server] by clicking on the submit link in the column "web submission".
 ![Where to find the web submission link][web submit link]
-Then, use the submit dialog to submit your `wordnet.rb` file directly.
+Then, use the submit dialog to submit your `basics.ml` file directly.
 ![Where to upload the file][web upload example]
 Select your file using the "Browse" button, then press the "Submit project!" button.
 You **do not** need to put it in a zip file.
 - Submit directly by executing a the submission script on a computer with Java and network access.
 Included in this project are the submission scripts and related files listed under **Project Files**.
 These files should be in the directory containing your project.
 From there you can either execute submit.rb or run the command `java -jar submit.jar` directly (this is all submit.rb does).